Admission to Gardner-Webb University does not guarantee admission to the Athletic Training Program.

 - Demonstration of those skills and traits (dependability, responsibility, initiative, and communication skills) that are mandatory for an entry level BOC certified athletic trainer

 - Verification of Bloodborne Pathogen and Disease Prevention Training

 - Verification of the Hepatitis-B vaccination series

 Following the interviews, prospective candidates will be selected and offered admission within the program contingent upon successful completion of required courses with required grades and an overall GPA of 2.37.
-Students not selected are encouraged to reapply to the program the following spring semester.
+Students not selected are encouraged to reapply to the program the following fall or spring semester.
 Students will then begin the admission process from the beginning (ATTR 101).

 Due to the competitive admission requirement of the program, the number of prospective athletic training students accepted each year into the program will vary.
 Total program enrollment is limited to a maximum of 36 students.
 The number accepted each year will be based upon the number of vacant spots available.
 Acceptance into the program is not guaranteed based upon a student completing the observation period, but rather upon meeting all established criteria for acceptance.